sillekyatha/test_hook/README.md

-This is a repo to check jenkins webhook
+This is a repo to check jenkins webhook.
+Still not working.